 Subsequent to initial recognition, financial assets classified as available-for-sale are measured at fair value.
 Any gains or losses arising from changes in the fair value of financial assets classified as available-for-sale are recognised directly in other comprehensive income, except for impairment losses and foreign exchange gains and losses, until the financial asset is derecognised, at which time the cumulative gains or losses previously recognised in other comprehensive income are recognised in profit or loss.
-However, interest calculated using the effective interest method is recognised in profit or loss whilst dividends on available-for-sale equity instruments are recognised in profit or loss when the right of the Group to receive payment is established.
+However, interest calculated using the effective interest method is recognised in profit or loss when the right of the Group to receive payment is established.